Selling a house with a sitting tenant

 Every tenant in the UK has rights (and responsibility to the property) that landlords must respect.
 For instance, you cannot just turn up unannounced at your rental property once you let it out to tenants, you must first ask for sitting tenants’ permission at least 24 hours before a property inspection.

-In 2023, tenants’ rights in the UK have been altered by a transformative piece of legislation for the rental sector called the Renters Reform Bill.
+In 2023, tenants’ rights in the UK were altered by a transformative piece of legislation for the rental sector called the Renters Reform Bill.
 We can’t really talk about sitting tenants’ rights in the UK without discussing the Renters Reform Bill, so let’s get into it.

 Tenants can’t be evicted if the landlord wants to sell the property within the first six months of tenancy